InferBend/Bolt/docs/index.md

 # Bolt
 ## Bendable Optimization and Learning Toolkit

 Bolt is the fastest man alive and a cool cartoon dog, but here we bring to you a toolkit to easily run machine learning algorithms.
-Bolt in a Bend module for machine learning and is distributed under the 3-Clause BSD license.
+Bolt is a Bend module for machine learning and is distributed under the 3-Clause BSD license.

 ## Installation